rvaiya/keyd/docs/DESIGN.md

     `control+capslock+h` will produce `C-left`, as one might intuit.

   - Abolished layer types.
 Notably, the concept of a 'layout' no longer exists.
-    Bindings are drawn from layers on the basis of activation order with [main] being active by default.

     Rationale: